Medellín · Part of El Poblado

 Walkability

 Limited.
 The mall is genuinely walkable from most buildings (5-15 minutes), but it's the only meaningful destination on foot.
 Walking down to Provenza is technically possible but involves steep descent and 25-35 minutes; walking back up is more than most residents will do daily.
-Most residents have a car or rely on Cabify.
+Most residents have a car or rely on ride-share (Uber, Didi).

 Transit / Commute

 No metro nearby.
 Buses on Avenida Las Vegas (the main access road below) every few minutes but require descending to reach.
-Cabify and Didi are the default mode for most trips.
+Uber, Didi, and Cabify are the default modes for most trips.
 Most buildings offer guest parking.

 Noise Level